Visual-Conception-Group/Dense-Captioning-for-Text-Image-ReID/README.md

 Currently all logs are provided as is in the checkpoints or the logs folder of the respcetive models directory.
 Drive link with .pth files will be updated later.

-Note: "ZURU" for all purposes serves as an alias to IIITD-2OK dataset and its extensions.

 We thank and acknowledge the authors of [LGUR](https://github.com/ZhiyinShao-H/LGUR), [IRRA](https://github.com/anosorae/irra), and [SSAN](https://github.com/zifyloo/SSAN) for realeasing their codes on which we were able to benchmark the new proposed dataset.